kngpvrk/BP1-SeismicWavePropagation/README.md

 \end{aligned}
 $$

-This equation describes the state of a medium under the influence of external forces and stresses
+This equation describes the state of a medium under the influence of external forces and stresses.

 ### Finite Element Method